 The IEP Review Program is a two hour IEP review.

-- Hour one: a Child and Teen Services parent coach examines the education plan and other relevant documents.
+- Hour one: a Child and Teen Services parent coach examines the IEP and other relevant documents.

-- Hour two: parents meet with the coach (in-person, by phone or with Skype) and together review the plan line by line.
+- Hour two: parents meet with the coach (in-person, by phone or with Skype) and together review the program line by line.

 The IEP Review Program can be complemented with Parent Coaching hours for additional coaching and strategizing about your role on the IEP team.
 Take the next step.
 Click here and select “IEP Review” to arrange an appointment.
 For questions, please email Laura.Perez@aane.org.